Are You Curious About the Difference Between Asphalt Paving and Sealcoating?

 Eventually, your asphalt pavement will need to be repaired or replaced.
 That’s when homeowners typically begin looking for paving services like asphalt paving or sealcoating.

-When done correctly, asphalt overlays can address many minor and major defects, such as cracking or potholes.
+Asphalt overlays can address many minor and major defects, such as cracking or potholes.
 Resurfacing is often recommended for more serious issues such as pooling water, cracking edges, or other signs of aging.

 How much does asphalt paving cost?